GrossfieldLab/loos/INSTALL.md

 ```

 Copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC
 (verifying that it's the correct location for your system).
+Alternatively, you can force scons to run using python3 by saying `/usr/bin/env python3 $(which scons)`.

 ### Documentation